DipanshukrGit/Habit_Tracker/README.md

 A clean and modern Habit Tracker built using **React**, **Redux Toolkit**, and **Material UI**.
 This app allows you to:

-- 📌 Add habits with daily or weekly frequency
+- 📌 Add habits with daily or weekly frequency.
-- ✅ Mark habits as completed each day
+- ✅ Mark habits as completed each day.
 - 🔥 Track current streaks and daily completions.
 - 📊 View insightful habit statistics.